-You may also see officers handing out leaflets explaining what Project Servator is, or posters on display.
+As part of the deployments, officers will hand out leaflets explaining what Project Servator is, while you may also see posters on display.

 Our officers also engage with the online community, sharing information about Project Servator and its successes.

 No – we are there to keep you safe.
 We encourage the public to speak to officers during deployments and they’ll be happy to explain what they’re doing and answer any questions you have.